chapel-lang/governance/GOVERNANCE.md

 This section defines the following technical roles for the Chapel
 community:

-* the Technical Steering Committee (TSC) and its Chair or "Tech Lead"
+* the Technical Steering Committee (TSC) and its Chair
+* TSC Chair
+* the Tech Lead
 * Subteam Leads, who are tasked with heading up specific efforts
-* Committers, who have merge permissions to the repository
+* Committers, who have merge permissions to the major repositories
 * Contributors, who have contributed technical artifacts into the Chapel release
 * Community Collaborators, who contribute in other ways such as feature requests, bug reports, and feedback.

 Generally speaking, all committers are contributors, and any contributor or community collaborator can request to join the TSC.
+At present, we are lacking a means for a community members to be a contributor, but one of the roles of the TSC will be to define this process.

 Technical Steering Committee (TSC)